dirmegle/LENDO-fullstack-book-sharing-application/README.md

   - Add ability to change reservation dates instead of deleting old reservation and creating a new one.

-## How to run the application:
+## How to run the application locally:

 1. Clone the repository
 2. Run `npm install`
 3. Create a Postgre database called 'lendo'
-4. Add env variables according to `.env.example` file inside the server directory
+4. Add env variables according to `.env.example` file inside the server and client directories
 5. Run `npm run migrate:latest -w server` to run database migrations.
 6. Run `npm run gen:types -w server` to generate types.
 7. Run `npm run dev -w server` to start the server.
 8. Access `http://localhost:3000/api/v1/trpc-panel` to test the tRPC procedures
+9. Run `npm run dev -w client` to start the client
+10. Access the client on the indicated port